logos-co/roadmap/content/dst/codex/codex-comparison.md

 #### Description

-Expand upon the current deployment work that uses Kubernetes manifests to deploy and measure complex simulations by implementing a combination of ArgoCD or some similar deployment tool and standardised Helm, Kustomize or plain manifests, and devise a way to both script and control simulations in a repeatable, easy way.
+Expand upon the current deployment work that uses Kubernetes manifests to deploy and measure complex simulations by implementing a combination of ArgoCD or some similar deployment tool, and standardised Helm, Kustomize or plain manifests, and devise a way to both script and control simulations in a repeatable, easy way.

 Build a system that can deploy and measure a matrix of different scenarios and configurations.

-It must support multiple unrelated deployments, such as nwaku and gowaku to exist and interact in the course of a single test.
+It must allow multiple unrelated deployments, such as nwaku and gowaku, to exist and interact in the course of a single test.

 #### Deliverables
 * Example Helm charts or Kustomize for deploying Codex.